lbchanjr/lbchanjr.github.io/README.md

 Other skills that I possess include knowledge in **modelling and designing relational databases using MySQL** as well use of persistent storage data libraries and frameworks such the **Room Database for the Android platform, Core Data for iOS platform and the Firebase cloud storage development platform**.

+### Projects
+Here are a few of the projects that I have worked on as a Mobile Developer: